essdot/js-lessons/doc/types.md

 Arrays are objects.
 Their constructor is `Array`.
 Their prototype is `Array.prototype`.
 There are some slight differences between arrays and other objects, which JS provides to make arrays easier to work with.
 But it's important to understand that arrays are really just objects.

 When you get or set an element of an array, you are doing the same thing as getting/setting a property of any object.
-The difference is that with an array, if you do things with properties whose keys are numbers, the `length` property will update itself, and vice versa.
+The difference is that with an array, if you set properties whose keys are numbers, the `length` property will update itself.

 ```javascript
 var arr = ['a', 'b', 'c']